 \section{Equivalence to one shot correction}

-Here we will show the equivalence of our scheme to a one-shot correction on top of Hartree-Fock.
-For a given self energy the Dyson equation for a one shot correction on top of Hartree-Fock is given by
+Here we will show the equivalence of our scheme to a one-shot correction on top of a mean field reference Hamiltonian.
+For a given self energy the Dyson equation for a one shot correction on top of a mean-field reference is given by